Endava-Sofia/SoA-SUT/README.md

 	Video on how to check that [here](https://www.youtube.com/watch?v=1HoIj84zUp0)

 ## DB connection
- - Use your favorite sql client application to connecto to localhost:3306 and credentials `root/pass`
+ - Use your favorite sql client to connect to http://localhost:3306 and credentials `root/pass`

 ## WEB part